 Each scenario is short roughly five minutes long, with an emphasis on observing the candidate’s application of knowledge opposed to the recall of knowledge.
 A five-minute rapid fire question period will follow the scenario, with questions that may or may not relate to the just conducted scenario.

 Scenarios are graded as a pass/fail.
 One re-attempt is allowed if one scenario is unsuccessful.
 A double fail will result in exclusion from the recruiting process.
 The applicant will be contacted for dates and times.

 Offer of Employment

 The highest grouping of applicants will be offered employment with the City of Leduc Fire Services based on current objectives.
-An eligibility list may be developed for future classes, but this is not guaranteed.

 If you are a successful candidate, you will be required to attend a sign-on/orientation at the Leduc Protective Services Building.
 Dress casually as you will be fitted for a uniform.

 - Banking (either a void cheque or electronic print-out of your account)